 After that, I was a Program Postdoc at the Santa Fe Institute working with Cris Moore and then at the Columbia Data Science Institute working with David Blei.

-We are looking for people with a strong background in Physics, Math and Statistics and interested to work on interdisciplinary applications in Machine Learning, Probability and Computer Science.
+Interested candidates should have a strong background in Physics, Math and Statistics and interested to work on interdisciplinary applications in Machine Learning, Probability and Computer Science.

 I study large interacting systems following two main research directions to tackle the problem under different angles.